-In traditional manifold systems, a powerful pump pulls air simultaneously from as many as 32 different monitoring locations, with each location as far away as 125 feet.
+In traditional aerosol manifold cleanroom particle counting systems, a powerful pump pulls air simultaneously from as many as 32 different monitoring locations, with each location as far away as 125 feet.
 This large cumulative length of tubing, plus the volume of air being moved, requires the pump to create a strong vacuum.
-As a result, the particle counter samples air from the manifold at a vacuum.
-The counter no longer draws air at room pressure as it would if no manifold were being used.
+As a result, the airborne particle counter samples air from the manifold at a vacuum.
+The particle counter no longer draws air at room pressure as it would if no manifold were being used.

-With a manifold attached, however, the entire system operates at a lower than ambient pressure.
+With an aerosol manifold attached, however, the entire particle monitoring system operates at a lower than ambient pressure.
 This is due to the vacuum required to pull air through the long lengths of manifold tubing.
 As a result, the 1.0 CF sampled at the inlet will have a lower concentration of particles than observed in 1.0 CF of ambient air.
 This means the particle count per cubic foot with a manifold will be proportionately lower than if sampled directly from the ambient air.

 - Traditional particle counters lose its calibration, to the point that it no longer meets JIS specifications.